 Onboarding new employees is the process of integrating a new employee with a company and its culture, as well as providing the new employee with tools and information.
-After COVID-19, 82% of workers who had been working in an office switched to working mainly from home when the pandemic began, according to data from our survey (the methodology is shown below).
+After the COVID-19 pandemic, 82% of workers who had been working in an office switched to working mainly from home.
 Of those, only 50% have been given a timeline for when they could return to the office.
-Set short- and long-term goals, then have managers check periodically to see if new employees are meeting them.
+To ensure that employers are making informed decisions when it comes to onboarding new employees, it is important to set short- and long-term goals and have managers check periodically to see if these goals are being met.

 For example, a short-term goal could be to “finish 50% of sales training videos by Friday”, while a long-term goal could be to “complete 10 projects in the next six months”.
 It is important to remember that onboarding is more than just making new employees quickly aware of their work tasks.
 Employers should create an environment and a sense of purpose that develops over time and ensure that the employee feels a strong connection with the company.
 The Society for Human Resources Management states that a comprehensive incorporation process can last up to 12 months.

 However, many companies tend to accelerate the process or mistakenly confuse onboarding with guidance.
 To ensure success, employers should explain the basic set of requirements, policies, and procedures that a new employee will need to follow.
 This will ensure that the new employee meets the legal requirements necessary to be successful in the position they are taking on.
 When new employees arrive on their first day, employers should make sure they have all the materials they need for training in order.